la2050/challenge/_2020/live/golden-state-opportunity.md

   particularly on children’s developing brains.
 This is especially important for people of color—the primary community GSO serves—who have historically endured the most inequitable economic conditions.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  We are not submitting a collaborative proposal; we will, however, be providing subgrants to a number of partner organizations to help conduct outreach and provide free tax preparation and other services.
+In order to reach low-income Angelenos from throughout the county and from diverse communities, we work with community-based organizations who are trusted messengers for our target audiences, as well as school districts who can help us reach their families.
+  Our projected budget includes $304,000 for these community grants.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings